DavidBarcenas/food-delivery-backend/README.md

 - Personalized mailing
 - Account confirmation
 - Use of graphql and apollo server
-- Web scokets with Graphql
+- Web sockets with Graphql
 - Handlebears for mail templates
 - Postgress with TypeORM
 - Tasks schedules